kaushiksamanta/queue-craft/README.md

 # QueueCraft

 QueueCraft is a TypeScript-based Node.js framework that simplifies event-driven communication using RabbitMQ (AMQP protocol).
-It abstracts away the complexities of managing RabbitMQ queues, exchanges, publishing, and consuming messages.
+It abstracts away the complexities of managing RabbitMQ queues, exchanges, publishing, and consuming messages with built-in reliability features.

 ## Features